isb-cgc/readthedocs/docs/source/sections/webapp/Variable-Favorites.rst

 **********
 Variables
 **********
-A variable Favorites list is a way of creating custom groupings of the samples and/or cases that you are interested in analyzing further.
-For example, you can create a variable favorites list that span across multiple projects, only contain samples for which certain types of data are available, or focus on specific phenotypic characteristics.
+Creating a variable favorites list is a way of creating custom groupings of the samples and/or cases that you are interested in analyzing further.
+For example, you can create a variable favorites list that spans across multiple projects, only contains samples for which certain types of data are available, or focuses on specific phenotypic characteristics.
+A Variable Favorites list can be included in a workbook.

-Creating and Saving a Variable Favorites List
+Create Variable Favorites List
-##############################################
+##############################

-To create a variable list from the User Dashboard, click on the "Create Variable Favorite” link where you will be directed to the Create Variable Favorite Page.
+To create a variable list from the User Dashboard, click on the **Create Variable Favorite** link which will display the **Create Variable Favorite Page**.

+Or, from the menu dropdown, select **Create Variables Favorite List** from the **VARIABLES** menu dropdown.

 Variable Favorites List Creation page
 ======================================
 Using the provided list of filters on the left hand side, you can select the attributes and features that you are interested in.

-By clicking on a program, the field will expand and provide you with additional filtering options in the Data Types section.
+By clicking on a program (TCGA, CCLE, TARGET), the field will expand and provide you with additional filtering options in the Data Types section.
 For example, when to select the TCGA tab you see a common filters section.
 The common filters section is shared across programs, so if the common filter is selected in one program it will be selected for all programs.